 If you do choose to use Creatine, you want to make sure you are using a product that has only the purest pharmaceutical grade Creatine in it.
-For that reason, you should be looking at any of the Creatine products made by ALLMAX Nutrition, specifically speaking the Creatine Monohydrate, Creatine Krush, C:VOL or Cremagnovol.
-And, for an extra kick in your Creatine supplementation, I think it’s very worth while taking a look at QUICKMASS.
+For that reason, you should be looking at any of the Creatine products made by ALLMAX Nutrition, specifically speaking the Creatine Monohydrate, Creatine Krush, or C:VOL. And, for an extra kick in your Creatine supplementation, I think it’s very worth while taking a look at QUICKMASS.

 It contains a unique patent-pending proprietary blend of Creatine called NP5 Technology, which includes creatine ethyl ester Malate, insulinogenic agents and enzymes that allow the body to utilize calories more efficiently, triggering faster gains in lean body mass.
 To get big, you have to eat big, and consume as many muscle-building calories as possible.
 With 1010 calories per serving, glutamine and creatine, you can’t go without QUICKMASS if you are really serious about your gains.

 Plain and simple, if you want to see noticeable gains in size, strength and performance you need Creatine.
 It’s safe, highly effective and has a ton of research to back up its claims.
 Take a look at QUICKMASS as it has everything in it you need to get huge.
 Train hard, use the aforementioned products and prepare yourself for gains you’ve never experienced before.

 What are you waiting for?

 - Balsom PD, Soderlund K, Ekblom B; “Creatine in Humans with special reference to creatine supplementation”; Journal of Sports Medicine; October 1994; volume 4; pgs 268-280.